FRETX/software_backend/README.md

-# fretx

-FRETX YouTube Chord Tagger
+# FRETX YouTube Chord Tagger

 This is a prototype for a tool that will allow the user to build chord lists for the FretX guitar trainer.
 The user will be able to import videos from YouTube using their pasted URL.